ssi-dk/sepi_point/README.md

-To run on genome assembly from a single isolate:
+To run on a single genome assembly:

 `sepi_point -a <assembly_file.fasta> -o <output_folder>`